 In a study from 1985 rats were injected with various doses of T4, T3 and rT3.
 The rate of D2 activity was examined in tissue taken from the Cerebral Cortex and Pituitary.
 Fig 2 below shows the extent to which D2 activity is inhibited.
 This study also showed that the effects on D2 were not mediated by the nuclear T3 receptor and that plasma T4 was probably the main signal regulating D2 activity.

-Cerebral cortex T4 inhibited D2 to a much greater extent than rT3 which in turn was more potent than T3. rT3 inhibited D2 activity in the brain!
+Cerebral cortex T4 inhibited D2 to a much greater extent than rT3 which in turn was more potent than T3. rT3 inhibited D2 activity in the brain.
+However, this effect may be small at normal rT3 levels.

 A similar effect took place in the pituitary but the potency of T3 was similar to rT3.
 The study also showed that TSH was substantially suppressed at low concentrations and fully suppressed at the higher concentrations.
 This makes sense, if T4 stopped D2 at normal concentrations the pituitary would not be able to respond to T4.

 Bear in mind this study shows the effects of T4, T3 and rT3 four hours after injection. rT3 has a short half-life so these effects will have occurred at substantially reduced concentrations.
-Most rT3 is produced by D3, so cellular concentrations of rT3 might be high.
+Most rT3 is produced by D3, so local concentrations of rT3 might be higher.

 The role of 3,3′,5′-triiodothyronine in the regulation of type II iodothyronine 5′-deiodinase in the rat cerebral cortex